 Am I the only one that’s noticed a big shift in popularity of anything wood on a wall?
 I’m guessing we can thank Joanna Gaines for that!
 I have to agree though, that adding any sort of wood to a wall adds warmth and architectural detail.
 I’ll also admit that I’m a huge fan of planked walls (shiplap, board and batten, you name it, I love it).
-That’s why I’ve decided to plank a few areas in my dining room and show you how I installed wood planks to our dining room column and side walls.
+That’s why I’ve decided to install wood planks to our dining room column and side walls.

 Over the past year I have become very familiar with adding different types of wood to my walls.
 I’ve created a faux shiplap wall with no power tools, an easy DIY board and batten with minimal materials, and now I’ve decided it’s time to install real wood to planks our column and side walls.

 Let’s start with the materials list: